VadimBagrov/Working-project-Wordpress-theme-/README.md

-# Designer-Furniture-Website
-### Multi-page website of designer furniture with sliders, galleries, videos, blog.
+# Working project (Wordpress theme)
 ### Also implemented adaptive design and cross-browser.
 ---
 ### Launch site :
-- 1 Method : Go to the site : https://vadimbagrov.github.io/Designer-Furniture-Website/.
+- 1 Method : -.

 - 2 Method : Copy yourself a repository , run the Live server extension or install packages with the npm init command and run my pre-built gulp (this will open the site).

 ---
 ### Technologies used :

-- HTML.
+- PHP.

 - SCSS.